dstl/YAWNING-TITAN/docs/source/config_file.rst

  * **randomise_vulnerabilities_on_reset:**
     Pick new vulnerabilities for all the nodes on every reset
  * **choose_new_high_value_nodes_on_reset:**
-    Pick new high value targets on every reset
+    Pick new high value nodes on every reset
  * **choose_new_entry_nodes_on_reset:**
     Pick new entry nodes every reset